 CALMHSA Program Manager

-Kathleen Williams is responsible for a variety of duties in support of GHC's best practice TPA services, including the production and distribution of client monthly reports, the optimization and standardization of iVOS™ use company-wide, and the documentation of GHC's SAS 70 compliance processes as well as Medicare Set Aside requirements.
-Ms. Williams also does client subrogation recovery work at GHC as well as file audits, and specific marketing and sales projects.
-A seasoned risk manager with significant experience in the insurance industry and public sector, Ms. Williams is the former Risk Manager for the City of Stockton where she also served as a Claims Analyst-Liability Investigator for seven years.
-Prior to working at the City of Stockton, Ms. Williams was an Internal Auditor for Delta Health Systems, and served as a Claims Examiner at Prudential Healthcare.
+Kathleen Williams is responsible for a variety of duties in support of GHC's best practice TPA services, including the production and distribution of client monthly reports, the optimization and standardization of our claims handling technology (SIMS) company-wide, and the documentation of GHC's compliance processes and Medicare Set Aside requirements.
+Kathleen also manages the subrogation recovery team at GHC as well as file audits, and specific special quality control projects.
+A seasoned risk manager with significant experience in the insurance industry and public sector, Kathleen is the former Risk Manager for the City of Stockton where she also served as a Claims Analyst-Liability Investigator for seven years.
+Prior to working at the City of Stockton, she was an Internal Auditor for Delta Health Systems, and served as a Claims Examiner at Prudential Healthcare.
 She holds a BS in Criminal Justice from California State University, Sacramento.